Exploiting Code Symmetries for Learning Program Semantics: Method

-As a result, a prediction module stacked on top of $e'_i$ is also $Aut(\mathcal{IG})$-invariant.\footnote{Assuming the prediction module is a function that does not have multiple outputs associated with a single input} Token-level predictor is often employed when we aim to predict for each input tokens, \eg predicting memory region per instruction (\S\ref{subsec:analysis_tasks}).

-\para{Pooling-based.} Another popular $Aut(\mathcal{IG})$-invariant predictor involves aggregating the embedding sequence $e'=GA(e)$ with some pooling functions, such as the max or mean pooling.
-It is easy to prove that they are invariant to arbitrary permutations, thus to $Aut(\mathcal{IG})$.
-For example, the mean pooling $\mu(e')=(\Sigma^n_{i=1}e'_i)/n$ is not sensitive to the order of $(e'_1,...,e'_n)$.
-Pooling-based predictor is often employed when we aim to predict the property for the entire input sequence, \eg predicting the signature of a CRU $c$.
+\para{Pooling-based.} Another popular $Aut(\mathcal{IG})$-invariant predictor involves pooling the embedding sequence $e'=GA(e)$, \eg using max or mean.
+Pooling operators are invariant to permutations, thus to $Aut(\mathcal{IG})$, \eg the mean pooling $\mu(e')=(\Sigma^n_{i=1}e'_i)/n$ is not sensitive to the order of $(e'_1,...,e'_n)$.
+Pooling-based predictor is often employed when we aim to predict the property for the entire input sequence, \eg predicting the function signature, detecting function similarity, etc. (\S\ref{sec:experimental_setup}).